google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> Close the test page.
+Note: Close the test page.
 The database version can't be changed while another page is using the database.